Synchronisation of a tidal binary by inward orbital migration. The case of Pluto and Charon: Dynamical Histories

 Equation (\ref{dddd}) describes both the synchronisation through tidal recession of the moon ($a_0 < a$ $\s\Longrightarrow\s$ $\Omega_0 > \Omega $) and the synchronisation through its tidal descent ($a_0 > a$ $\s\Longrightarrow\s$ $\Omega_0 < \Omega $).
 In the latter case, $\Omega_0$ may be of either sign.

-Evidently, the initial orbit must have resided between the Roche limit and the reduced Hill radius.
-Also, each dynamical history converging to a stable state in Figure \ref{Figure_1} naturally satisfies the condition that $\Omega_0$ exceeds $n_0=\sqrt{G(M+M_{\rm{m}})/a_0^3\,}$, for a tidally falling moon (the $2\rightarrow 3$ evolution track in Figure \ref{Figure_1}), or that $\Omega_0$ is smaller than $n_0=\sqrt{G(M+M_{\rm{m}})/a_0^3\,}$, for a tidally ascending moon (the $1\rightarrow 3$ history in Figure \ref{Figure_1}).
-No such condition applies to a retrograde moon, because in realistic situations it is always tidally descending.
+Evidently, the initial orbit must have resided between the Roche limit and the reduced Hill radius (see Footnote \ref{foot} for its value).
+Also, each dynamical history converging to a stable state in Figure \ref{Figure_1} naturally satisfies the condition that $\Omega_0$ exceeds $n_0=\sqrt{G(M+M_{\rm{m}})/a_0^3\,}$, for a tidally falling moon (the $2\rightarrow 3$ evolution track in Figure \ref{Figure_1}), or that $\Omega_0$ is smaller than $n_0$, for a tidally ascending moon (the $1\rightarrow 3$ history in Figure \ref{Figure_1}).
+No such condition applies to a retrograde moon, because in realistic situations it is always tidally descending, see Footnote \ref{exception}.